 The problem with high blood pressure is that it is literally a “silent killer”.
 Often times, once an individual finds out they have high blood pressure, organ damage is already present.
 High blood pressure can damage the brain, heart, kidney, and eyes.
 Studies have shown that women are, less likely than men to have adequate blood pressure control.

 The Women Estrogen Stroke Trial showed that even when women had already had a stroke, they still did not have adequate blood pressure control.
 Some women are more prone to high blood pressure because of the childbearing years, taking birth control pills, and smoking.
+These are all stroke risks.

 Women’s Blood Pressure Chart